RabitSalvokelk/Pipedrive/README.md

 vm_deployment.sh	- creates and installs a new debian machine with unattended install (due to vbox having two issues with unattended install manual fixes had to be made in isolinux-txt.cfg file and pointing at pre and post install scripts.
 See: https://www.virtualbox.org/ticket/18410 & https://www.virtualbox.org/ticket/17335)
 monitoring.txt		- steps to manually install and configure Nagios on prebuilt enviornment on the elk nodes where elkmaster would be host and elk02,elk03 clients tls_deployment.sh	- Installs and enables TLS for apache, could be sent over ssh or run locally
+backup.txt			- Describes backup approach for all components as requested

 Pieces of code:
 These are broken down to seperate files to make testing and troubleshooting easier for the time being